 Although the University does not have a specific office to address digital accessibility, there are many technologists throughout the University who are well versed in creating and developing accessible content.

 The University of Virginia is currently in the middle of the Digital Accessibility Project (DAP), a multi-year project whose goal is to assess, remediate and build skillsets around the accessibility of our digital assets.
 Through this project a tool portfolio is available to help you assess and monitor the accessibility of your digital assets using AMP (Accessibility Management Platform) and build your skillset through online training materials found in Access University.

-- Professional Development Opportunities at UVA
+- Professional Development Opportunities

 - Getting Started with Accessibility (University of Washington)